grey0ut/NaturalLanguagePassword/README.md

 Provide a string you would like prepended to the password output
 ## Parameter Append
 Provide a string you would like appended to the password output
-## Parameter NoSpace
+## Parameter Delimiter
-This switch parameter will remove all spaces from the passphrase.
+This parameter accepts any string you would prefer as a delimiter between words.
+Defaults to a space.
 Goes nicely with "-Complexity UpperCase" for a camelcase passphrase.
 ## Example
 One of the ways I use this script on the daily is to generate a couple dozen passphrases and then I'll select one that I think is more memorable.
 ```